 • Learning: exploring new concepts, teaching others, honouring education & curiosity

-• Community: valuing family & friendships, building strong bonds, giving back to others
+• Community: valuing family & friendships, building strong bonds, supporting others

 • Nature: spending time outside, admiring the views, appreciating the world